 - Keep Detailed Records

-Good documentation is the key to receiving prevented planting payments.
+Good documentation is the key to receiving a prevented planting payment.
 Work with your crop insurance agent to determine the documentation you need to have for your prevented planting claim.

 - Payment Reductions May Not Apply

-If you meet the double cropping requirements specified in the policy, the 65 percent payment reduction does not apply to a prevented planting payment for the first insured crop when a second crop is planted after the final planting date or, after the end of the late planting period for the first insured crop.
+If you meet the double cropping requirements specified in the policy, the 65-percent payment reduction does not apply to a prevented planting payment for the first insured crop when a second crop is planted after the final planting date or, after the end of the late planting period, if applicable, for the first insured crop.
 The double cropping requirements specified in the policy are: